Ready for a new challenge?

-- Instructors engage in three week of staff training, are certified in first aid and CPR, are certified lifeguards.
+- Instructors engage in two weeks of staff training, are certified in first aid and CPR, and are certified lifeguards.
 Though we are not a swimming camp, we do engage in numerous activities near or in shallow waterfront settings.

 - All Summer Institute personnel have undergone background checks (CORI and SORI) in accordance with all applicable laws.

 All programs operate from Monday through Friday, including an overnight experience on Thursday night.